drone/docs/content/manage/database.md

 # SQLite

-Drone uses an embedded SQLite as the **default** database with zero configuration required.
-In order to customize the SQLite database configuration you should specify the following environment variables:
+Drone uses an embedded SQLite as the default database with zero configuration required.
+Override the default SQLite database configuration use the following environment variables:

 ```
 DATABASE_DRIVER=sqlite3